gonzalolanderos/mekmanager_client/README.md

 Setting up the MekManager client is straightforward and painless, simply run the setup script like so:
 ```
+./setup.bash

+# or if bash is not your default shell
 bash setup.bash
 ```